Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 First, “trauma is the unique individual experience.”

-By this definition we see that psychological trauma is subjective and relative – meaning what makes something traumatic for one person may not be traumatic for another depending on what our ability to deal with it is.
+By this definition we see that psychological trauma is subjective and relative.
+Meaning what makes something traumatic for one person may not be traumatic for another.
+Depending on what our ability to deal with it is.

 The key, though, across subjective experiences, is that it overwhelms the individual’s ability to cope with it.

-That’s what makes something traumatic.
+That’s what makes something unbearable for someone with a trauma history.

 And there’s another part of this definition that I want to draw attention to: “enduring conditions.”